 Energy drinks, lemons, limes, grapefruits, and oranges contain citric acid which erodes the enamel making it thinner and allows the darker-colored dentin to shine through.
 As the enamel becomes thinner, the shade becomes darker.

-There are many basic shades: white, grey, brown, pink, yellow and blue.
+There are many basic shades of teeth: white, grey, brown, pink, yellow and blue.
 If whitening is desired, the goal is to lighten the shade and bring it into the white range.
 Teeth cannot be whitened more than is genetically possible.

 I would be remiss if I did not mention that some patients go overboard and desire a shade that is abnormally too white and certainly not naturally appearing.
 Whitening your teeth too often makes your teeth translucent and slightly bluish in tint.

 It must also be remembered that many stains are superficial and that simply removing the stain does not change the shade.
 Also, porcelain crowns and fillings cannot have their shade changed, but superficial stains can be bleached.

 There is a variety of methods utilized for teeth whitening, some of which are more effective and quicker than others.
 You can apply several of them by yourself while some need the expertise of your dentist.